MsMc24/G1-finalproject/README.md

 <li>By the end of the class, Ss will be able to listen for specific information in a story.

-<li>By the end of the class, Ss will be able to identify new vocabulary and its meaning.
+<li>By the end of the class, Ss will be able to recall information from the story.

 <li>By the end of the class, Ss will be able to generate an image using their own descriptive words.
 </li>